pradeepngupta/BeyondTheStack---Newsletter/Edition 16 - Stop Logging Everything/edition.md

   Services don’t need to log Kafka metadata or insert into shared tracking tables.

+> By leaning on Kafka’s native capabilities instead of sprinkling custom tracking code across services, you not only reduce engineering effort but also cut down on operational noise.
+This means faster troubleshooting, cleaner observability, and a design that naturally scales as your message volume and consumer count grow—without rewriting a single line of business logic.

 ## ✍️ Closing Thoughts

 Logging *everything* might feel safe… until you’re drowning in gigabytes of “message sent” lines and still can’t answer “what happened to message ID 12345?”

 Kafka isn't just a message bus — it's a living, breathing audit log.

 Kafka’s native features let you track the truth at the platform level — cleanly, scalably, and without disrupting the teams building the actual business logic.